 The British Airways bassinet has a version like the above photo for smaller babies and a fabric ‘car seat’ style which reclines for older babies which is also fitted to a folded down table as pictured below.

 In some business and first class cabins, (e.g. Virgin Australia) the bassinet on airplanes are built in and are different to the ones in the economy cabin.
-All detailed information including the sizes and age allowance is included in the table below.

 For photos of different types of airline infant bassinets see my bassinet photo album on my Flying With A Baby Facebook Page.
 Please do follow for plenty of family travel tips!